 This is a collaborative, multi-professional programme for those working in a clinical setting, providing the opportunity for participants to improve teaching and assessment skills and understand how individuals learn.
 The course is suitable for all experienced clinicians, including medical doctors of all disciplines, general practitioners, dentists, nurses and allied health professionals who teach, support learning and are involved in assessment processes, whether formal or informal.

-The course is run by Edge Hill University and is an accredited programme of the Higher Education Academy.
-Students completing this course will therefore be eligible to apply for Fellowship of the Higher Education Academy.
+The course is run by Edge Hill University and is an accredited programme of Advance HE.
+Students completing this course will be eligible to apply for Fellowship of the Higher Education Academy.

 What will I study?

 The course will enable you to study the key concepts and approaches involved in teaching and facilitating learning in the clinical environment, furthering your application of theory to practice.